RAIDORM/MyUpdator/README.md

 # MyUpdator

-MyUpdator, keep your mybot update !
+MyUpdator, keep your mybot updated !

 ## Getting Started

-- If it's the first time you use it just put your profiles folder and CSV on temp folder
+- If you never used this tool before move your profile(s) folder(s) and CSV on temp folder

-- Select the version you wanna choice and click on download button
+- Select your version and click on download

 ### Prerequisites
 ```